Big things are coming to East Fishkill; a second Amazon facility is now underway in the Hudson Valley.

 “This project is the largest redevelopment project in the history of East Fishkill,” said town supervisor Nicholas D’Alessandro in a recent press release.
 Construction on a 631,000 sq ft warehouse commences in March 2021 on a portion of the former campus of regional giant IBM.

-A nearly 630,000-square-foot warehouse is proposed to be built on a portion of the property.
-This possible logistics center will not be a usual Amazon fulfillment center — one where vehicles make local deliveries and potentially clog traffic —but rather a receiving center.
-Products would arrive from a wide spectrum of manufacturers, be processed, and get sent back out to nearby fulfillment centers.
+This logistics center will not be a typical Amazon fulfillment center — one where vehicles make local deliveries and potentially clog traffic —but rather a receiving center.
+Products will arrive from a wide spectrum of manufacturers, be processed, and get sent back out to nearby fulfillment centers.